MEDITATION WORKSHOPS & EDUCATION

 Opening The Third Eye (OTTE) begins by providing students access to a range of techniques to build awareness of and control over the component parts of the energy system that is the foundation of Vedic meditation practice.
 This system and the techniques used to activate it have been developed over thousands of years by generations of Indian sages as a means to accelerate the spiritual development of meditation practitioners.
 The system consists of 2 types or classes of structures; Chakras and Nadis.

-The 7 major, or primary Chakras, exist as activation points for the universal spiritual energy that is Prana, and they are used throughout OTTE as tools to magnify and accentuate students awareness of and ability to work with Prana and the energy system as a whole.
+The 7 major, or primary Chakras, exist as activation points for the universal spiritual energy that is Prana, and they are used throughout OTTE as tools to magnify and accentuate students awareness of and ability to work with Prana and the energy system as a whole, with a focus on the 'Third Eye' or 'Ajna' Chakra.

 Nadis are the channels through which Prana flows within the body and the interconnecting web of Nadis that exists throughout the human body facilitates the activity of the Chakras and the transmission of energy between them.